siddhi197/sql-dataset-explorations/Bike-Share Analysis Case Study/readme.md

 ### License, Privacy, Security, and Accessibility
 The data originates from **Lyft Bikes and Scooters, LLC** (“Bikeshare”), which operates the Divvy bicycle-sharing service in Chicago.
 Both Bikeshare and the City of Chicago advocate for bicycling as a viable alternative transportation option.
 The City has authorized Bikeshare to publicly disseminate specific Divvy system data in accordance with the Data License Agreement.

-The Data License Agreement grants a non-exclusive, royalty-free, perpetual license to access, reproduce, analyze, copy, modify, distribute in a product and use the data for any lawful purpose.
-[Click here for all the details](https://www.lyft.com/bike-and-scooter).